shubham526/trec-ikat-website/docs/guidelines.md

 `31_1-1 Q0 clueweb22-en0000-94-02275:0 1 0.5 sample_run`

 Runs may include up to 1000 responses for each user turn.
 For provenance ranking, only the first 1000 pieces of unique provenance will be used.
-As in previous years of CAsT, only a limited top-k responses and provenances will be assessed according to resource constraints.
+As in previous years of CAsT, only a limited top-K responses and provenances will be assessed according to resource constraints.

 ## **Evaluation**